Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Rose species readily hybridize, and there are thousands of garden cultivars on the market.
 Some of these cultivars have been developed to grow large rose hips, the accessory fruit the plant produces.

-Roses are usually grown as ornamentals but are all wonderful edible and medicinal plants too!
-You can safely consume young rose leaves, rose buds, rose petals, and rose hips.
-You can use them raw or cooked.
+All rose hips are edible.
+Roses are usually grown as ornamentals but are wonderful edible and medicinal plants too.
+You can safely consume young rose leaves, rose buds, rose petals, and rose hips, and you can use them raw or cooked.

 Roses are high in nutrients and have various medicinal properties making them suitable for internal and external preparations, including teas, tinctures, glycerites, vinegars, syrups, lotions, and baths.

-The rose hips of two species, the Dog Rose (Rosa canina) and the Rugose or Wrinkled Rose (Rosa rugosa) are valued for their exceptionally high vitamin C content.
+The rose hips of two species, the Dog Rose (Rosa canina) and the Rugose or Wrinkled Rose (Rosa rugosa), are valued for their exceptionally high vitamin C content.
+Both species are commonly grown commercially for rose hip products in Europe and North America.

 As the adage goes, every rose has its thorn.
 Be careful when harvesting roses.
 Their thorns can cause irritations and scratches, especially in those with sensitive skin.